DRIVER-EU/kafka-combined-acl-xacml-authorizer/README.md

 * If ACL evaluation returns Permit, return Permit.
 * Else:
   * If XACML evaluation is disabled, return Deny.
-  * Else return the result of XACML evaluation.
+  * Else: If and only if the result of XACML evaluation is Permit, return Permit.

 ## Installation
 Get the `tar.gz` distribution from the [latest release on the GitHub repository](https://github.com/DRIVER-EU/kafka-combined-acl-xacml-authorizer/releases) and extract the files to some folder, e.g. `/opt/authzforce-ce-kafka-extensions`.
 You should have a `lib` folder inside.